Engee documentation

 signed(x)

-Convert a number to a signed integer.
-If the argument is unsigned, it is reinterpreted as signed without checking for overflow.
+Converts a number to a signed integer.
+If the argument is unsigned, it is reinterpreted as a signed argument without checking for overflow.

-See also: unsigned, sign, signbit.
+See also the description unsigned, sign, signbit.

 unsigned(T::Integer)